Chaitanya-pati/HrManage/replit.md

 State management is handled through **TanStack Query (React Query)** for server state management, caching, and data synchronization.
 Form handling uses **React Hook Form** with **Zod** for validation.
 The application supports responsive design with mobile-first principles and includes dark mode theming through CSS custom properties.

 ### Data Architecture
-The application now uses **localStorage** for data persistence, eliminating the need for a backend server or database.
-This makes it perfect for demos and local development.
-A custom data layer (`localStorage.ts`) provides a complete API simulation that:
+The application now uses **SQLite** database for robust data persistence with full SQL capabilities.
+The database setup provides:

-- Stores all data in browser localStorage with automatic initialization
+- **SQLite database** (`database.sqlite`) for all data storage
-- Provides sample employee, department, attendance, and performance data
-- Simulates API delays for realistic user experience
+- **Drizzle ORM** for type-safe database operations and migrations
+- **better-sqlite3** driver for fast, synchronous database access
+- Complete schema with all HR modules: users, departments, employees, shifts, attendance, leaves, payroll, performance, job openings, applications
-- Maintains data relationships and integrity
+- Sample data initialization with departments and employees
-- Supports CRUD operations for all HR modules
+- Full CRUD operations through Express API endpoints
+- Type-safe database operations with TypeScript integration

-The data structure includes:
+The database structure includes:
+- Users and authentication system
-- Employees with department relationships
+- Employees with comprehensive profile data
-- Attendance tracking with check-in/check-out times
-- Payroll processing with salary calculations
-- Performance reviews and ratings
-- Activity logging for audit trails
 - Department organization structure
+- Shift management and scheduling
+- Attendance tracking with biometric support
+- Leave management with half-day support
+- Payroll processing with detailed calculations
+- Performance reviews and evaluations
+- Job postings and application tracking

 ### Data Validation
 **Zod** schemas are used consistently across the application for runtime type validation, with **drizzle-zod** providing automatic schema generation from database models.
 This ensures type safety from the database layer through to the frontend components.